-The article, by Professor Tim Jay of Sheffield Hallam University and independent researcher Dr. Julie Betenson, confirms what parents have long felt instinctively — that the sorts of finger games children often play at home are central to their education.
+The article, by Professor Tim Jay of Sheffield Hallam University and independent researcher Dr. Julie Betenson, confirms what parents have long felt instinctively: that the sorts of finger games children often play at home are central to their education.

-Both these groups did a little better in math tests than a third group of students who had simply had ‘business as usual’ with their teachers.
+Both groups did a little better in math tests than a third group of students who simply had ‘business as usual’ with their teachers.
 But the group that did both the counting and the finger games fared significantly better.

 The findings show that a finger training intervention, when combined with intensive exposure to multiple representations of number can support young children’s development of quantitative skills.
 This adds to evidence in the literature regarding the role of fingers in children’s mathematics learning and may have implications for pedagogical approaches.